Degree Works FAQs (General)

 How does Degree Works work?

-The Degree Works audit identifies courses completed at Rice, along with in-progress coursework or transfer credits accepted by Rice, and displays how those courses are applied to a student's declared academic program (degree, major, minor, and/or certificate) according to the requirements as outlined in the General Announcements.
+The Degree Works audit identifies courses on a student's record (including courses completed at Rice, in-progress coursework or transfer credits accepted by Rice), and displays how those courses are applied towards the completion of a student's declared academic program (degree, program/major, minor, and/or certificate) according to the requirements as outlined in the General Announcements (GA), which is the official curriculum of Rice.
+Degree Works updates nightly as students may change their declared academic programs, or as students may add/drop coursework.

 Which student populations use Degree Works?

-All undergraduate students will have their academic program(s) (university, degree, major, minor, and/or certificate) graduation requirements tracked in Degree Works.
+All undergraduate students will have their academic progress toward graduation requirements (university, degree, major, minor, and/or certificate requirements) graduation requirements tracked in Degree Works.
 Graduate students in terminal master's degree programs, as well as graduate students pursuing a graduate certificate will find those programs' graduation requirements tracked in Degree Works.
-Graduate students in doctoral programs or candidacy master's program will find general academic progress information in Degree Works.
-Graduate students in doctoral programs or candidacy master's programs should work with that program's academic advisor, or where applicable, the department or program's Director of Graduate Studies to identify and document the courses to be taken to fulfill requirements.

 What is an Official Certifier?

-Official Certifiers are faculty members identified in all undergraduate programs and the specific graduate programs tracked in Degree Works (terminal master's degree programs and graduate certificates) to approve and certify those students for graduation, or to make course substitutions or exceptions as needed.
+Official Certifiers are faculty members identified in all undergraduate programs and the specific graduate programs tracked in Degree Works (terminal master's degree programs and graduate certificates) with the ability to approve and certify those students for graduation, or to make course substitutions or exceptions as needed, via the Petitions function in Degree Works.